This post may contain affiliate links for your convenience, which means I will be compensated if you make a purchase after clicking on my links.

 If your dog is anything like ours, as soon as food drops on the floor, they come and gobble it right up.
-So, what happens if you are carving your pumpkins and you drop some pieces on the ground?
+So, what happens if you’re carving your pumpkin, and you drop some pieces on the ground?
+Is pumpkin safe for dogs?

 Pumpkin is filled with great vitamins and nutrients, including Alpha-Carotene, Beta-Carotene, Fiber, Iron, Potassium, Vitamin C, Vitamin A, and Zinc.